Secondary

 Thank you for your interest in Shiloh Christian secondary school.
 Please let us know how we can be of service to you.

-Students in grades 6th through 12th at Shiloh Christian School are required to study one subject in each of the core areas each year: English, Mathematics, Science, History, and Christian Studies.
+Students in grades 8th through 12th at Shiloh Christian School are required to study one subject in each of the core areas each year: English, Mathematics, Science, History, and Biblical Studies.

 In grades 9th through 12th, two years of foreign language, one year of both arts and technology, and one semester each of health and speech are required for graduation.
 Physical Education or participation in athletics is required for at least one semester as well.

-Advanced Placement and iThink Academy college courses are available in English, Mathematics, Science, History, and Literature.
+Advanced Placement and College courses are available in English, Mathematics, Science, History, and Literature.
 Students are selected for these courses on the basis of their test scores, grades, as well as, intellectual curiosity, proficiency, and willingness to study independently.

 At Shiloh, there is a directed and determined effort to encourage and motivate each student to perform at the highest level the student can manage.
 Students participate in the process of choosing their courses, with their opinions and desires assuming a progressively larger role as they near completion of the high school years.
 However, parents are allowed to make the final choice each year as to acceptance or rejection of the selected courses.